westmany/avestruz/README.md

-[Atenção] Até a data: Tue May 10 23:54:20 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Wed May 11 01:08:43 UTC 2022, nenhum avestruz dominou o mundo!